2025–26 LVBP season

 The 2025–26 LVBP season is the 80th edition of the Venezuelan Professional Baseball League (LVBP), the top-level professional baseball league in Venezuela.
 The regular season started on October 15, and will run to December 27, 2025.
 Playoffs are scheduled to begin on December 28th, with the final series is expected to begin on January 23rd, 2026.

 The season is the 80th edition of Venezuela's professional winter league, and will be played in honor of Dave Concepción, a former player and manager with the Tigres de Aragua.
-Cardenales de Lara are the defending champions, having won their third championship in the 2024 season.
+Cardenales de Lara are the defending champions, having won their seventh championship in the 2024 season.

-The winners of the 2025–26 season will represent Venezuela at the 2026 Caribbean Series, scheduled to be held on home soil in Caracas and La Guaira.
+The winners of the 2025–26 season was initially slated to represent Venezuela at the 2026 Caribbean Series, scheduled to be held on home soil in Caracas and La Guaira.
+However, the tournament was later moved to Mexico due to geopolitical tensions; the LVBP announced that Venezuela would instead host the 2026 Serie de las Américas.
+It was the first time since 2003 that the LVBP did not participate in the Caribbean Series.

+On January 3, 2026, the playoff round robin was temporarily suspended due to the 2026 United States strikes in Venezuela.
+Play resumed four days later, but Major League Baseball recommended that its affiliated players leave the country due to fears of further unrest.

 Competition format

 The regular season will feature 56 games for each team, with each team playing eight games series against the others.
-The top four teams in the standings will advance directly to the round robin playoffs, while the fifth and sixth-place teams will compete in a Wild Card Series. he top two teams in the round-robin tournament will move on to the final series, which is expected to begin on January 23."
+The top four teams in the standings will advance directly to the round robin playoffs, while the fifth and sixth-place teams will compete in a Wild Card Series for the 5th spot there.
+The top two teams in the round-robin tournament will move on to the final series, which is expected to begin on January 23.